Yevgeny Petrov (writer): Biography

+In 1935, the two writers travelled to the USA, and spent two months driving from New York to California; they published the story of their travels as Odnoetazhnaia Amerika (One-Storied America).

 Following Germany's invasion of the Soviet Union, Petrov became a war correspondent.
 He was killed in a plane crash while returning from besieged Sevastopol.
 The short film Envelope was dedicated to him.

 He was the brother of Valentin Kataev.